gymrek-lab/core/docs/api/data.rst

 Documentation
 -------------
-The :ref:`genotypes.py API docs <api-haptools-data-genotypes>` contain example usage of the :class:`Genotypes` class.
+The :ref:`genotypes.py API docs <api-core-data-genotypes>` contain example usage of the :class:`Genotypes` class.
 See the documentation for the :class:`GenotypesVCF` class for an example of extending the :class:`Genotypes` class so that it loads REF and ALT alleles as well.

 Classes